UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 A) Planning hardware

-Draw your circuit in a sheet of paper and discuss where to connect: Reset (CD), crystal oscillator and digital I/O.
+Draw your circuit in a sheet of paper and discuss where to connect: reset (MCLR_L), crystal oscillator (OSC1, OSC2)and digital I/O. Add as well the 7-segment displays to shown the BCD result.

 Circuit